mharen/mharen.github.io/blog/2005/2005-12-oh-you-work-with-computers.md

 At this point, you have accomplished a lot.
 You should have antivirus, antispyware, and windows updates--ALL of which should be updating themselves automatically.
 Hopefully, these packages will eradicate your machine of existing problems as well as protect you from new problems.

-If you run into problems or have other comments/suggestions please <a href="mailto:mharen@gmail.com">email </a>me or post a comment.
+If you run into problems or have other comments/suggestions please [email ](mailto:mharen@gmail.com)me or post a comment.
 For those of you who know my cell number, feel free to call that as well.

 While it is never too late to perform these actions, the sooner, the better.
 Good luck!